 Short answer questions usually take the form of a brief question or prompt that requires a written answer normally no more than a few sentences.
-Sometimes a good paragraph is required.
-What is required will depend on the marks available for each question, and the time available for that section.
+Sometimes a full paragraph is required.
+What is required will depend on the marks available for each question and the time available for that section.

 Short answer questions are usually based on key terms and concepts.

 - Learn specific pieces of information in detail but not word-for-word.